 Buyers in Europe will expect you to have complete product specification sheets available, with up-to-date and reliable information about your product, farms and/or the coffee farmers.
-You should have these data available for the previous 3-5 years and work out a prediction for the 2-3 years to come.
+You should have these data available for the previous three years and work out a prediction for the coming two to three years.

 Your product specification sheet needs to include detailed information for each type of coffee you sell:

 - Coffee variety